A treatment for Alzheimer's 05 March 2025

 16 May 2020 – She saw that her carer had different food than her,

-“what do you have there”, carer replied 'would you like to try it', Mum said
+“what do you have there” she said, carer replied 'would you like to try it', Mum said

 “yes I will try it”